 Black-owned business faces threats for removing dozens of Confederate monuments

-Devon Henry, a Black businessman, has discovered the perils associated with doing a job that carries sinister undertones and nobody wants to do – removing Confederate Monuments.
+Devon Henry, a Black businessman, has discovered the perils of doing a job that nobody else wants to do — continuous threats.

+Team Henry Enterprises, Henry’s company, has removed more than three dozen Confederate monuments in Virginia and other Southeastern states.

 “Nobody would take this job,” Clark Mercer, Northam’s former chief of staff, told the New York Times.
 “Some of the folks who were asked to take it down were pretty overtly racist with their comments.”